cloudfoundry/summit-training-classes/operator/class-setup/README.md

 This directory contains archives useful when setting up the class.

-create-student-env.sh creates bosh-lite AWS Vagrant boxes for a list of students.
+create-student-env.sh creates BOSH-lite AWS Vagrant boxes for a list of students.